 On their own, these are the least effective absorbers out there.

-The Blanket Booth
+The PVC / Blanket Vocal Booth

-This is probably the best all-arounder as far as DIY booths go.
+This is probably the best all-arounder as far as DIY vocal booths go.
 It’s pretty cheap, doesn’t require too much assembly, can be broken down and taken on the go…and best of all, it covers the vocalist on all sides.

-The blanket booth is essentially a PVC frame built to drape blankets over, creating a “room” for your vocalist to record.
+The blanket booth is essentially a PVC pipe frame built to drape blankets over, creating a “room” for your vocalist to record.
 There are many different how-to’s detailing the build, and you can get as complex, or keep it as simple, as you’d like.

 I like my blanket booths as simple as they get.
 A sturdy PVC cube frame and several moving blankets are all it takes.
 Moving blankets are inexpensive, but you can spring for acoustic blankets as well.